Salad greens

 Nutrition

 Salad greens have a similar nutritional content to lettuce, however, varieties such as rocket are richer in vitamin A (from beta-carotene).
-Some are also a source or good sources of vitamin A, selected B vitamins and some minerals.
+Some are source of vitamin A, selected B vitamins and some minerals.
 They are also low in energy (kilojoules).
 Salad greens provide a range of phytonutrients depending on the mix of leaves but include carotenoids (rocket, baby spinach), anthocyanins (red coloured leaves) and glucosinolates (leaves from the brassica family such as tat soi, chard, mustard and rocket).

-Rocket is a good source of vitamin A and a source of calcium.
+Rocket is a source of vitamin A and calcium.

-Mesclun is a good source of folate, vitamin A and vitamin K and is a source of vitamin B6, and contains potassium at levels of dietary significance.
+Mesclun is a good source of folate and vitamin K and is a source of vitamin A and contains potassium at levels of dietary significance.

 Nutrition table